normen/arduino-433/README.md

 The project uses the PlatformIO IDE and runs on Arduino (Micro/Nano etc.) as well as ESP8266.
 To decode signals rc-switch or ESPiLight can be used.
 Simple 433MHz receiver/sender hardware or more advanced CC1101 based transceiver modules are supported to receive and send 433MHz RC data.

+This is not meant to be an advanced firmware but a hobby software that is simple to use, build and understand.

 ## Installation
 ### PlatformIO (recommended)
 - Download and install the PlatformIO IDE, i.e. VisualStudioCode (see https://platformio.org)